Needle Felted Circus Lion

 Wrap the wool around the yarn structure of the lion.
 Try to cover as evenly as possible.
 Add more wool if needed and make sure to cover it completely.

 a.
-Place a small amount of eclipse shaped white wool on the face.
-Pierce a few time at the middle to felt it in place.
+Place a small amount of eclipse-shaped white wool on the face.
+Pierce a few times at the middle to felt it in place.

 b.
 Pierce the middle line of the muzzle.